pex9/TelegramBot/README.md

    - Type `/newbot` and press Enter.
    - Follow the prompts to choose a name and a username for your bot.
    - The username must end with "bot" (e.g., `MySampleBot`).
+   - You can also change the image using a specific /Edit bot pic

 5. **Get Your Token**: After successfully creating your bot, BotFather will provide you with a token.
 It will look like this: